12 Reasons Why You’re Not Losing Weight While Breastfeeding

 Because your body releases prolactin every time you breastfeed or pump, there is no way to reduce prolactin while you are producing milk.

-Take assurance that if prolactin is the reason that you are holding on to your pregnancy weight, you will likely be able to shed some pounds after you stop breastfeeding.
+If prolactin is the reason you are holding on to your pregnancy weight, you will likely be able to shed some pounds after you stop breastfeeding.

 3. Adiponectin